 Sleep myths:

-• I need EXACTLY 8 hours of sleep!
+- I need EXACTLY 8 hours of sleep!

 The amount of sleep we need depends on the individual.
-The Sleep Foundation recommends that adults need 7-9 hours of sleep, whereas teenagers need between 8-10 hours.
+The Sleep Foundation recommends that adults need 7-9 hours of sleep, whereas teenagers need between 8-10 hours. - Alcohol will help me sleep.

 Alcohol can be deceiving.
-Although it may make it easier to fall asleep, it reduces the quality of your sleep.
+Although it may make it easier to fall asleep, it reduces the quality of your sleep. - I can “catch up” on sleep over the weekend.

 Unfortunately, sleep is not like a bank.
-You can’t put some sleep into savings for later.
+You can’t put some sleep into savings for later. - My brain adapts quickly to changes in sleep schedules.

-Our bodies and brains may take up to a few weeks to adjust to changes in our sleep schedules.
+Our bodies and brains may take up to a few weeks to adjust to changes in our sleep schedules. - Watching TV in bed is helpful for sleep.

 Watching TV, especially in bed, can make our minds busy and the light from the TV can interfere with our body’s ability to feel sleepy.